chrisklaiber/homebrew-gae_sdk/README.md

 # Included patches

-**task-queue-hostnames:** Fixes task queues on SDK version 1.8.x when using Nginx as a reverse proxy.
+**task-queue-hostnames.patch:** Fixes task queues on SDK version 1.8.x when using Nginx as a reverse proxy.
 Works by assigning task queue requests with an unrecognized Host header to the default instance instead of dropping them.

-**watcher-skip-files:** Modifies the mtime polling based file watcher to be aware of the skip_files directives in your app.yaml.
+**watcher-skip-files.patch:** Modifies the mtime polling based file watcher to be aware of the skip_files directives in your app.yaml.